Deploy Infinite Scale on the Hetzner Cloud

 Certificate Renewal

-There is nothing special to do renewing certificates issued.
+There is nothing special to do to renew issued certificates.
 Traefik takes care of the renewal process automatically.
-In case of a renewal issue, just restart the compose environment as Traefik checks certificate expiry on startup.
+In case of a renewal problem, just restart the compose environment as Traefik checks for certificate expiration on startup.

 1. See the IDM service for more details